xonin-hush/Odin-Homepage/README.md

 ![Webpack](https://img.shields.io/badge/webpack-%238DD6F9.svg?style=for-the-badge&logo=webpack&logoColor=black)
 ![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)
 ## Features
-- Ability to create Projects
-- Ability to create Todos inside a project
-- Ability to Remove Todos
-- All data will be stored in the local storage as a JSON file (you will not lose your data after refreshing)

 ## Things I got a better understanding of
-- Dom manipulation
-- Webpack bundler
-- Handling local storage
-- JSON format
-- Some OOP Principles
-- Putting { once: true } at the end of eventListeners so you don't keep adding eventListeners on top of each other (would cause unwanted behavior)
-- Deploying projects that use webpack using netlify (which you can find below)

 ## How to I managed to deploy this project

 ### Step 1